canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

 .. _TestingWeeks:

-Testing Weeks
+Testing weeks
 ~~~~~~~~~~~~~

-During a release's development phase, testing weeks are organized to focus the
+During a release's development phase, testing weeks are organised to focus the
 Ubuntu community's efforts on testing Ubuntu's latest daily
 :term:`ISO images <Image>` and its :term:`flavours <Ubuntu flavours>`.
 These
 weeks are crucial for discovering bugs and getting early feedback about new